This post is also available in: Dutch

 At Sovicos you can talk confidentially with:

-What does a confidential advisor do?
+What does a confidential contact advisor do?

-The confidential advisor listens to someone’s story and helps them find ways to resolve the situation.
+The confidential contact advisor listens to someone’s story and helps them find ways to resolve the situation.
 They can assist someone in filing a complaint with the association, sports federation, or police, but simply talking can also be helpful.

-The confidential advisor treats information confidentially and does not take any action without the knowledge of the person concerned.
-Our confidential advisors are bound by confidentiality about what they are told, unless there is a threat of danger or a compelling reason to break this confidentiality.
+The confidential contact advisor treats information confidentially and does not take any action without the knowledge of the person concerned.
+Our confidential contact advisors are bound by confidentiality about what they are told, unless there is a threat of danger or a compelling reason to break this confidentiality.

-If you want to learn more about the procedure, please refer to the protocol of the confidential advisors.
+If you want to learn more about the procedure, please refer to the protocol of the confidential contact advisors.
 If it is urgent, it is handy to notify them on their mobile number that a message has been sent to their mailbox.

 Counselors within Sovicos